 Don’t get me wrong, I was still a top performer but my mindset was off.
 Plus, it certainly didn’t help that I ended up working for what I consider, the worst supervisor I’ve ever worked for.

 Looking back, I could’ve done many things within my control differently to drive a different outcome.
 I could have been better.

-Somewhere in the middle of my career I began to settle.
+Somewhere in the middle of my career, I began to settle.
 Coupled with a strained relationship at home, I figured I was going to be stuck in the same situation forever.
-I felt like I had no control of my life.
+I felt like I had no control over my life.